danieltjw/aifutures/README.md

 In contrast to the age of scarcity where it may be wise to save for a rainy day, in the age of abundance there will be social pressure to view accumulation of excessive wealth as an addiction problem.

-_In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._
+_In the Partnership Scenario, a Artificial Super Intelligence will support a post-basic-scarcity world._

 _Scarcity will still exist in a post-basic-scarcity world and capitalistic free-market forces is the best method to maximise the possibility space._